Trees, Listed Buildings & Conservation Areas

 Listed Buildings, Conservation Areas and the Historic Environment

-Chiltern District has a rich architectural heritage with around 1000 Listed Buildings, 18 Conservation Areas as well as 5 Registered Parks and Gardens and 19 Scheduled Ancient Monuments.
-These historic buildings, areas and landscapes provide valuable evidence of our social and economic history and contribute to the special character of the district.
+This area has a rich architectural heritage with around 1000 Listed Buildings, 18 Conservation Areas as well as 5 Registered Parks and Gardens and 19 Scheduled Ancient Monuments.
+These historic buildings, areas and landscapes provide valuable evidence of our social and economic history and contribute to the special character of the area.

 The Conservation & Historic Buildings Officers at Chiltern are responsible for a wide range of duties regarding the maintenance of these historic assets including advising on Listed Building Consent applications and dealing with pre-application enquiries.